HurricaneA/cabbageApps-backend-ts/README.md

 Things to Note

 * Configure the .env file with the attached DB_CREDENTIALS in the email.
-* No Typescript used for backend.
+* Typescript used for backend.

 ## Contact
 Send a mail to jkavishkar@gmail.com for any questions.
 Happy Coding...
 Thank you for the opportunity :)